Perception Pescador Pilot 12.0 Review

 Other Products in the Line

-Slotted in at the top of the company's line of kayaks, the Perception Pescador Pilot 12 is king of the castle.
+In the line of Perception kayaks, the Pescador Pilot is king of the castle.
 It has all the best features Perception has to offer, which primarily includes the pilot drive, but also the tankwell capacity, transducer scupper and gear tracks.
 With high quality features also comes higher prices (compared to non-pilot drive models).
 Many other Perception kayaks are more affordable, but no other models come equipped with the pilot drive.
 The company offers two other sit on fishing models: the Pescador Pro, which has most, if not all of the other Pescador Pilot features minus the pilot drive; and the Striker, a more bare bones kayak which still has a solid amount of storage in the fore and the aft.

 Another major competitor is the Hobie Mirage Outback.
 Hobie created the first pilot drive kayak ever and, as such, has been developed for years longer than either the Slayer or the Pescador.
 This does not necessarily mean that they’re the best either.
 For example, they did not develop the first reverse pilot drive—Native did that with the Slayer.
 Despite offering a similar product, the Mirage Outback is significantly more expensive than the Perception Pescador Pilot 12.
 That said, the Pescador beats the Mirage Outback in a few categories, such as weight capacity and total weight.
 In his video, Ty from 30milesOut said he felt the Pescador was more stable.